Sand Casting the Mansion

 19' 6" wide x 16' 9" long x 10' 9" high

-After George Washington's return to Mount Vernon in 1783 at the end of the Revolutionary War, the study became the place where he could retreat from ever-present family and visitors and tend to business.
+After George Washington's return to Mount Vernon at the end of the Revolutionary War in 1783, the study became his retreat from ever-present family and visitors; a place where he could quietly and privately tend to business.
 Reportedly, no one was allowed in this room without his invitation.
 From here, he directed the management of his estate, receiving reports from overseers, making daily diary entries, and posting his accounts.

 4' 9" wide x 6' 6" long x 10' 9" high

 Everyday Chinese porcelain dishes were stored in this small space.
 A few surviving pieces are on display for closer inspection in the Museum.
 Finer china was stored in a closet on the third floor.

 Evidence of the wiring for the house bell system can still be seen across the ceilings of the panty and back hall.
 The bells summoned servants or slaves to the dining rooms, the piazza, and one of the bedrooms.Learn More About The Washington's China Collection